-\whx{Beyond 1D space}, motivated by the periodicity properties of time series data, TimesNet \cite{wu2023timesnet} transforms the 1D time series $\mathbf{X_{\text{1D}}}$ data into a set of 2D tensors $\mathbf{X}_{\text{2D}} = \{\mathbf{X}^1_{\text{2D}}, ..., \mathbf{X}^k_{\text{2D}}\}$ in each TimesBlock based on the estimated period lengths, \whx{where the inter-period variations are presented in tensor columns and inner-period ones are shown in tensor rows}.
-Here $k$ is a hyperparameter, \whx{corresponding to multiple 1D-to-2D transformations with different periods}.
-Then it applies inception block \cite{szegedy2015going, szegedy2016rethinking} to process the transformed 2D tensors, which can be summarized as:
+Motivated by the inherent periodicity of time series data, TimesNet \cite{wu2023timesnet} goes beyond traditional 1D modeling.
+It \cite{wu2023timesnet} transforms the 1D time series $\mathbf{X_{\text{1D}}}$ data into a set of 2D tensors $\mathbf{X}_{\text{2D}} = \{\mathbf{X}^1_{\text{2D}}, \cdots, \mathbf{X}^k_{\text{2D}}\}$ in each TimesBlock based on the estimated period lengths, where the inter-period variations are presented in tensor columns and inner-period ones are shown in tensor rows.
+Here $k$ is a hyperparameter, corresponding to multiple 1D-to-2D transformations with different periods.
+Subsequently, TimesNet applies an Inception Block \cite{szegedy2015going, szegedy2016rethinking} to process these transformed 2D tensors, which can be summarized as:

 where $\mathbf{X}^i_{\text{2D}}$ is the $i$-th transformed 2D tensor.
 After passing through the inception block $\operatorname{Inception}(\cdot)$, the learned 2D representations are transformed back to 1D for aggregation.
 These transformations enable TimesNet to effectively capture both multi-scale intraperiod-variation and interperiod-variation simultaneously.
 Furthermore, by leveraging hierarchical convolutional layers, TimesNet is capable of learning both high-level and low-level representations, facilitating comprehensive time series analysis across four distinct tasks.